dfsp-spirit/reproducible_science/git_intro/git_intro.md

 * You are working on a script over time, and you want colleagues to be able to access the latest version (without sending emails to them after every change)
 * You want colleagues or others to be able to see your code, and maybe even allow them to directly make or suggest changes (which you can accept or refuse)

-Git is **not**:
-* An online document editor that allows several people to collaborate live on the same Word/Excel/whatever document
-* A backup solution
-* A direct replacement for file hosting or sharing services like DropBox

 Alternatives to Git include [Mercurial](https://www.mercurial-scm.org/), [Darcs](http://darcs.net/), and [Apache Subversion](https://subversion.apache.org/).